Portuguese Wikipedia: History

 From late 2004, the edition grew rapidly.
 In May 2005, it overtook both the Spanish and Italian language Wikipedias.
 By comparison, in May 2004 it was only the 17th Wikipedia by the number of articles.

 Portuguese articles can contain variations of writing, as European Portuguese and Brazilian Portuguese have differences in vocabulary and usage.
 Articles can contain written characteristics of one or the other variant depending on who wrote the article.

 The Portuguese Wikipedia community decided not to split a separate Brazilian Portuguese version off from the Portuguese Wikipedia.
 In 2005, a proposal to fork Portuguese Wikipedia and create a Brazilian Portuguese (pt-br) version was voted down by the Wikimedia community.
 In 2007 another one to create a European Portuguese version was rejected too by the Wikimedia community.
 In 2009 another one to create in Brazilian Portuguese was rejected, but this time by the language committee, according to new policies to create new Wikipedia editions, with the following explanation: "Brazilian Portuguese is not a separate language.. this is a requirement."

 Beginning in January 2007, the project experienced a decrease of the share of edits by unregistered users (from around 20 to around 15%) and an increase of the share of such edits being reverted, from about 15% to a peak of 25% in late 2008, which suggests an increase in disruptive editing.
-In the same month, a JavaScript was added that forced all unregistered users to preview their edit before saving it.
+In the same month, JavaScript was added that forced all unregistered users to preview their edit before saving it.

 In December 2010, the Portuguese Wikipedia overtook the Dutch language Wikipedia in number of articles, but in the first quarter of 2011, it was surpassed by the Russian and Dutch language Wikipedias, ranking in the tenth position.
 In April 2016, the project had 1388 active editors who made at least five edits in that month.

+In August 2012, Brazilian Supreme Court Justice Gilmar Mendes accused the Portuguese Wikipedia of being "partisan and highly controlled."
+According to him, his article was being targeted by an "ideological attack" and, as an encyclopedia, the entry should only be informative about the subject, without incorporating third-party opinions or journalistic denunciations.
+This criticism was motivated by the reaction to the article about him containing accusations from CartaCapital magazine, which Gilmar Mendes is contesting in court.